bpewyllie/bpewyllie.github.io/_posts/ideas.md

 * Politics - opensecrets
   * follow the money
   * cost to buy a local politican
+* Bang card game simulator - probability of winning given each role

 * Tools to try:
   * Streamlit